microsoft/chat-copilot/webapp/README.md

 ## How to use HTTPS for local development

-If you want to run Copilot Chat with HTTPS, you need to create a certificate and sign it with a Certificate Authority (CA) that is trusted locally by your device and browser.
+If you want to run Q-Pilot Chat with HTTPS, you need to create a certificate and sign it with a Certificate Authority (CA) that is trusted locally by your device and browser.
 You have a couple of options on how to do this:

 1. (Recommended) Reusuing the [dotnet dev-certs](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-dev-certs) generated for the webapi app